unstoppabledomains/dev-docs/login-with-unstoppable/login-integration-guides/web3-react-guide.md

 ---
-title: Web3 React Guide for Login with Unstoppable
+title: Web3 React Guide for Login with Unstoppable | UD Developer Portal
 description: This integration guide is intended for a custom @uauth/js integration, with ethereum provider, using web3 react library.
 ---